dazinator/NetPack/README.md

 ```

-Those files will now be put through the pipeline, and the resulting `IFileInfo` (in this case /somedir/bundle1.js) will be visible to asp.net via the `HostingEnvironment.ContentRootFileProvider`.
+Those files will now be put through the pipeline, and some `IFileInfo` will fall out the other end (in this case /somedir/bundle1.js).
+The outputs are visible to asp.net via a custom `IFileProvider` that NetPack provides.
+NetPack hooks this FileProvider up automatically for you, by wrapping your existing `HostingEnvironment.WebRootFileProvider` with it's own that can resolve pipeline outputs.

 Lastly, if we want to automatically rebuild the bundle file whenever we change a source file, we can add a `Watch` call like this: